-3.2 Architecture
+3.3 Architecture

-In this section, we give a global overview of the architecture of a WfMS integrated with scheduling facilities.
-The architecture of both the conceptual model of the system and its concrete implementation are shown in Figure 2.
+Now, we give a more detailed overview of the architecture of a WfMS integrated with scheduling facilities.
+As Figure 3 only provides a snippet of the whole conceptual model (it only shows 22 places of the 57 places that are part of an interface), Figure 4a shows the architecture of the conceptual model together with an illustration of the interfaces between the components (shown as clouds).
+Note the correspondence between Figure 4 and the top level CP Net model (Figure 3).
+The concrete implementation of the systems architecture is shown in Figure 4b.
 Both architectures illustrate the main components and the system is defined in a service oriented way.
-The components are loosely coupled and the interfaces (shown as clouds) are kept as compact and simple as possible.
+The components are loosely coupled and the interfaces are kept as compact and simple as possible.

-In Figure 2b, we see for the actual system implementation how the components have been realized.
 As the interfaces share the same numbering, it is easy to compare both sets of interfaces.